Hamilton-Wenham runs 'Rings' around Pentucket in shutout victory

 The Generals’ first offensive series didn’t go quite as well.
 After they made it to the Pentucket 5 for a 1st-and-goal on a 37-yard gain down the left sideline by James Day, back-to-back bad snaps moved H-W back to the 32.
 Quarterback John Ertel made it back to the 18 on third down, but after he tripped on a 7-yard gain on fourth down, the Panthers took over.

 Three plays into the second quarter, Ertel connected with Ring for a 75-yard touchdown in the middle of the end zone.
-Hamilton-Wenham started the series on its own 25 after Luke Molitano came up with an interception at the Generals’ 25.
+Hamilton-Wenham started the series on its own 25 after A.J.
+Cote came up with an interception at the Generals’ 25.

 Ertel and Ring connected for another touchdown on the second-to-last play of the first half, this one for 24 yards.